farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 Maybe the situation is more complicated or even perilous.
 The alternative to this is that you get hurt.
 The GM is the one who decides if the `consequence` of the roll is harm or something else.

-Each character has a `condition` that is tied to a `condition clock` which includes 4 segments.
+Each character has a `condition` that is tied to a `stress clock` which includes 4 segments.

 ![Condition](https://gyazo.com/468a4a981adfbc795ef328b3b95e798a.png)

-When you get hurt, you take a certain amount of `stress`, and each stress ticks a segment on your `condition clock`.
+When you get hurt, you take a certain amount of `stress`, and each stress ticks a segment on your `stress clock`.
 The number of segments ticked represents how your character is doing by updating your `condition` which is represented by a little text field below the clock.

 > ### A Word on Clocks
 >